|Pain Level After Surgery||Mild|

 Inability to Close Eyes Completely

 Due to swelling, scarring, and possible aggressive skin resection, especially when upper and lower eyelid lifts are performed simultaneously, the patient may be unable to close their eyes completely.
-To avoid this complication we perform a very judicious resection of upper and lower eyelid skin.
+To avoid this complication, we perform a very judicious resection of upper and lower eyelid skin.
+The inability to close the eyes is usually temporary and resolves when the swelling goes away.
 Occasionally, we end up resecting more skin a year later to make a patient happy, but that is better than over-resecting skin during the initial operation.